Ireland's AI Bill: The National Enforcement Framework

 FAQ: EU AI Act in Ireland

-The Central Bank of Ireland retains sector-specific authority for AI in regulated financial services.
-CBI-regulated firms deploying AI in credit decisioning, payments, or insurance face dual oversight: CBI for financial regulation and CBI plus AI Office for AI Act enforcement.
-The CBI's existing IT risk guidance and outsourcing requirements will extend to AI governance expectations.
-Firms already engaged with the CBI Innovation Hub can use that channel to discuss AI Act readiness.
+The Central Bank of Ireland retains sector-specific authority for AI systems used in regulated financial services.
+CBI-regulated firms deploying AI in credit decisioning, payments, or insurance face dual oversight: CBI for financial regulation and CBI plus the AI Office for AI Act enforcement.
+Prepare for AI governance expectations aligned with the CBI existing technology risk supervisory approach.

 Yes.
 Under Article 57 of the EU AI Act, Ireland must establish at least one regulatory sandbox by 2 August 2026.
 The AI Office of Ireland will operate the national sandbox.
-SMEs and startups get priority access.
+SMEs and startups receive priority access.
 The DPC will provide oversight for personal data processing within sandbox testing environments.
-Application details and eligibility criteria will be published as the AI Bill progresses through the Oireachtas.
-Check our SME & Startup Guide for sandbox preparation steps.

-The EU AI Act applies directly as an EU Regulation — it doesn't need transposition.
+The EU AI Act applies directly as an EU Regulation.
 The Irish AI Bill supplements it with enforcement authority designations, procedural rules, penalty mechanisms, and institutional structure.
-It doesn't create additional substantive obligations beyond the Regulation itself.
-However, existing Irish employment law, consumer protection legislation, CBI regulatory expectations, and GDPR requirements enforced by the DPC may impose additional sector-specific requirements on top of your EU AI Act deployer obligations.
+It does not create additional substantive obligations beyond the Regulation itself.
+However, existing Irish employment law, consumer protection legislation, and CBI regulatory expectations may impose additional sector-specific requirements on top of EU AI Act compliance.

 Free Compliance Tools for Irish Companies